SolonTech4n6/IP_Rep_Check/README.md

 Script Options

-'-o', '--output_path'  - The path to store the output file ip_report.cvs.'
+'-o', '--output_path'  - The path to store the output file ip_report.cvs.
 '-f', '--input_file' -  The path to the input file containing IP addresses to check.
 '-d', '--directory'  The path to the directory containing files to check for IP addresses